 A relatively large number of people in New Bloomfield telecommute to their jobs.
 Overall, about 9.39% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of New Bloomfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.23% of adults 25 and older in New Bloomfield have a college degree.
+In terms of college education, New Bloomfield is nearly on par with the US average for all cities of 21.84%: 17.23% of adults 25 and older in New Bloomfield have a bachelor's degree or advanced degree.

 The per capita income in New Bloomfield in 2022 was $38,485, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $153,940 for a family of four.
 However, New Bloomfield contains both very wealthy and poor people as well.